How to Effectively Track Employee Performance

 Micromanaged employees are more likely to leave their jobs.
 A great manager strikes a balance between guiding their employees and allowing them to learn and grow on their own.
 Instead, try coaching!
 Coaching is one of the most valuable leadership skills — put it to good use!

 Once a week or once a month, have your employees attend training seminars.
-In particular, give them the opportunity to grow as a mentor.
+In particular, allow them to grow as a mentor.
 Allow them to benefit from books and other tools.

 Having regular, casual weekly check-ins with your reports is critical to maintaining a strong connection with them that will last throughout their time at the company.